October 20, 2021 6 min read 0 Comments

 It's important to pay close attention to your plants as they grow under garden shade cloth.
 If they aren’t receiving enough light, they may become leggy as they stretch and stress for ample light.
 One grower we talked with recently experienced this while growing salad greens under shade cloth during the heat of the summer.
 What they quickly learned was that when they kept the shade cloth on for an entire day, the greens became leggy and droopy.
 But, if they gave the greens full light until 3-4pm and only put on the shade cover after misting off the greens, they did just fine.
 Just like the farmer we spoke with, you will probably have to do some experimenting to figure out when and how to use your shade cloths to create the right microclimate for your plants and crops.

 We're guessing you might have some other questions about how to find the right shade cloths for your garden.
-Listed below are the answers to some of the most common we hear at Bootstrap Farmer!
+Listed below are the answers to some of the most common questions we hear at Bootstrap Farmer!

 Shade cloths are great investments that can last up to 16 years when taken care of properly.
 Polyethylene and polypropylene shade cloth in particular can last a long time, since their edges are resistant to fraying and they are more resistant to mildew and rot than other traditional materials.

 To figure out the size of garden shade cloth you need, measure the length and width of your structure.
 When measuring for a greenhouse, avoid going too long and overhanging on the end walls.
-The shade cloths only need to cover the top to the hip-board, as we mentioned before.
+The shade cloth only needs to cover the top to the hip-board, as we mentioned before.
 The cloth can be attached with shade cloth clips, which have loops that can be used for tying off with a rope.
 Attach the clips on each corner of the cloth and at 3-foot intervals along the edges for secure attachment.